Introducing Abstrax

 Mike

 Abstrax came from a simple frustration.
-A lot of server work is not big enough to need a full automation setup, but it still involves jumping between commands, config files, services, logs, users, cron jobs, and package managers.
+A lot of server work is not big enough to need a full automation setup, but it still involves jumping between commands, config files, services, users, cron jobs, and package managers.

 There are excellent tools for infrastructure automation and deployment.
 Abstrax is not trying to replace those.